ABHIJEET-KUMAR-XdYZg/Innovative-Monitoring-System-for-TeleICU/README.md

 ![WhatsApp Image 2024-07-15 at 12 09 42 PM](https://github.com/user-attachments/assets/312ae973-78de-457b-b5e2-4c9e4e0961ac)

-The image depicts an operating room where various elements are labeled using machine learning and computer vision.
+<p>The image depicts an operating room where various elements are labeled using machine learning and computer vision.
 These labels include “staff,” “hospital bed,” “surgical light,” and “bedside monitor.”
-This system likely aids in monitoring patients remotely within a teleICU setup.
+This system likely aids in monitoring patients remotely within a teleICU setup.<p>

 <br>